UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

-If you are using the RStudio application in Open OnDemand, it is now possible to load additional [software modules](../../modules/) into your environment.
+If you are using the RStudio application in Open OnDemand, it is possible to load additional [software modules](../../modules/) into your environment.
 You might want to do this if your R libraries depend on modules.
 An example of this might be the [Seurat package](#popular-packages) which depends on the modules gdal, proj, sqlite3, and geos.

 !!! danger inline end "Use caution"
     Be careful with the lines you add to rstudio.sh.
-If you add invalid commands (e.g., try to load a nonexistent module), new RStudio sessions will crash during initialization.
+If you add invalid commands (e.g., try to load a nonexistent module, switch to an Intel environment, etc.), new RStudio sessions will crash during initialization and your RStudio job will immediately end before you can connect.

 **Method to Load Modules**